-Exploring programs are designed for all age groups from pre-kindergarten and not yet age 21.
+Exploring programs are designed for all age groups starting at 10 and not yet age 21.
 Youth participation is open to any youth in the prescribed age group for that particular program.
 Adults are selected by the participating organization for involvement in the program.
 Color, race, religion, gender, sexual orientation, ethnic background, disability, economic status or citizenship is not criteria for participation by youth or adults.

 2016 - 2019 STRATEGIC PLAN

 The National Learning of Life Executive Board and national staff are proud to share our 2016 - 2019 strategic plan.
 We are excited to say we are well on our way to meeting our goals!

 We are pleased to share program successes that demonstrate strong engagement and great achievements in the National Learning for Life 2016 annual report.
 Strategic priorities and initiatives in education and career interests has been our focus.
 These words ring true as they show unity and strength in our mission to engage, cultivate and mentor our youth of today.